How to Properly Spool a Baitcaster Reel

 -

 Use Backing with Braid—This applies to using braid on both spinning reels and baitcasters.
-Braid can be extremely slick which can cause it to slip when tied around the reel spool.
+Braid can be extremely slick, which can cause it to slip when tied around the reel spool.
 Applying a monofilament backing will keep it from slipping.
 Sunline offers a line called Sokomaki specifically for backing only.
-It is a 1000 yard spool that can last a lifetime so the angler won’t have to waste any other line.
-It is also wise to use backing on all reels to prevent wasting line whether it’s fluorocarbon, nylon monofilament, or braid.
+It is a 1000-yard spool that can last a lifetime, so the angler won’t have to waste any other line.
+It is also wise to use backing on all reels to prevent wasting line, whether it’s fluorocarbon, nylon monofilament, or braid.
 Use more backing on bigger spools and less backing on smaller spools.

 -